 - vi.
-BONNIE FAY JUMPER was born on Jun 01, 2000 in Miami, Dade County, Florida (Jackson Memorial Hospital). - vii.
-ELIZABETH ANNE JUMPER was born on May 14, 2002 in New London, Connecticut, at the Lawrence & Memorial Hospital.
+Bonnie Fay Jumper (daughter of Mark Andrew Jumper and Ginger Lou Jones) was born on Jun 01, 2000 in Miami, Dade County, Florida (Jackson Memorial Hospital). - vii.
+ELIZABETH ANNE JUMPER (son of Mark Andrew Jumper and Ginger Lou Jones) was born on May 14, 2002 in New London, Connecticut, at the Lawrence & Memorial Hospital.